Don't Be: Plot

-The directors cut of the episode opens the night before the eighth episode of the series, "Asuka Strikes!".
+The director's cut of the episode opens the night before the eighth episode of the series, "Asuka Strikes!".
 Asuka Langley Soryu, pilot of the mecha Evangelion Unit-02, and Ryoji Kaji, a member of the special agency Nerv and Asuka's legal guardian, talk while en route to Japan.
 Asuka attempts to seduce Kaji by showing him her breasts and saying she is an adult, but he rejects her advances.
 The broadcast version of the episode begins with Asuka remembering her own refusal to cry at the funeral of her mother, Kyoko Zeppelin Soryu, who died after a contact experiment with an Evangelion unit.
 During the flashback, Kyoko speaks to a doll she believes is Asuka while Asuka's father cheats on Kyoko with a nurse—her future stepmother.
 Asuka overhears a conversation between her father and the nurse in which they describe humans as God's dolls.

 Sometime later, Asuka practices at the Nerv base, achieving shockingly low results with her Evangelion.
 Misato Katsuragi, Asuka's new guardian after Kaji's death, argues that this may be due to menarche, but Ritsuko Akagi, a doctor in Nerv's science department, argues instead that the cause is rooted in Asuka's psychology.
 After the drill, Asuka attempts to call Kaji, who does not answer.
-She sees Shinji Ikari and Rei Ayanami, her fellow pilots, arguing, and feels jealous.
+She sees Shinji Ikari and Rei Ayanami, her fellow pilots, engaged in conversation, and feels jealous.
 In the evening, Asuka has dinner with Misato and Shinji, but all three remain silent.
 During dinner, Asuka receives an international call from her stepmother.
 After the call and a bath, she feels disgusted for living in the same space as Shinji and Misato.
 Misato and Ritsuko discuss Asuka, who feels a strong animosity and sense of inferiority toward Shinji.
 Asuka and Rei, meanwhile, are left alone in the elevator.
 After almost one minute of silence, Rei suggests that Asuka open her heart to Eva-02.
-Asuka insults Rei by calling her a "doll" and slaps her.
+Asuka insults Rei by calling her a "doll" and slapping her.